steveblue/angular2-rollup/README.md

 ]
 ```

 A Rollup plugin does exist that will transform commonjs modules to ES2015 for the bundle called `rollup-plugin-commonjs` and it is included in package.json by default.
-If someone gets this working with the current build we'd love to see an example!
+If someone gets this working with the current build we'd love to see examples!

 # TypeScript